- You are here:

 If you intend to sell alcohol (including where the cost of the alcoholic drink is included in the entry price for the event or with the cost of the food), provide regulated entertainment, or provide hot food or drink after 11pm or before 5am, then authorisation is required.

-A Temporary Event notice can be used to authorise licensable activities at a premises provided that no more than 499 people will be on the premises at any one time during the event.
+A temporary event notice (TEN) can be used to authorise licensable activities at a premises provided that no more than 499 people will be on the premises at any one time during the event.
 For larger events you will need to apply for a premises licence.

 Please read the